ShellRedia/UE4-DarkKnight/README.md

 # UE4-DarkKnight

 Welcome to the DarkKnight project introduction.
+DarkKnight is a story about a knight who trapped in a underground world and lost his memory.
+He need to escape from the hell and get back what he had lost before.
 I made this game with two other friends in half a month to prepare for the postgraduate entrance examination.
 I know this project is just a kid stuff because I am just a primer in this field(game development).I just want to show my enthusiasm for programing and I also hope people who see the game can give some comments.
 That will help me a lot, thanks.

 All the materials and resourses are get from the web.
 I will never use this project for commercial purpose and I hope this game can only be used in learing/studying purpose.

 The language is Chinese, spare my poor English please.

+## Key Point

+* **Basic Blueprint Usage**
+* **Inventory & Item Usage**
+* **Plot Exploration**
+* **Behavior Tree**
+* **State Machine**

 ## Getting Started